Safe-DEED/PSA/README.md

 ### Installation instructions

 To install the library one just needs to execute

 `$ npm install psa-lib`

 in the project root.
 Import the library with

 `var PSA = require('psa-lib');`

 or

 `import PSA from 'psa-lib';`

 for CommonJS or ES Modules syntax, respectively.

 ### Usage

 When retrieving the context with either getClientContext or getServerContext, one must provide the polymodulus degree and the plaintext modulus.

 The polymodulus degree can be one of:

 - 4096
 - 8192
 - 16384

 The plaintext modulus can be set arbitrarily.
 However, applications in the past, using the library, were using 20 bit.

 For users who don't know how to choose the parameters, I recommend using 4096 as the polymodulus degree and 20 as the plaintext modulus.
 If the noise budget gets consumed, try using the next higher polymodulus degree.

+**Note:** The application may run out of memory with a polymodulus degree of 8192 or 16384.
+A solution is to specify a different compression mode such as 'none' or the slower 'zlib' over the default 'zstd'.
+In addition, you may need to increase the JavaScript heap size by adding `--max-old-space-size=4096` for NodeJS.

 ### API docs